shanghaijo/CarND-Traffic-Sign-Classifier-Grading/writeup_report.md

 As a first step, I changed the images in quite a few steps:
 I first rotated all the images by a random angle of +/-2° and I added these results to the training set.
 I then modified all the images of the training set to offset them randomly by +/-2 pixels and added that to the training set again.
 I thus ended up with 139,196 images for the training set.
-I planned on changing them to grayscale however, I got an error with the shuffle function and couldn't immediately figure it out.
+I planned on changing them to grayscale however, I got an error with the shuffle function and couldn't timely figure it out.

 Here is an example of a traffic sign image after offesting and rotation